thepranaygupta/Digital-India/README.md

 # Digital-India
-This is a responsive website on the topic Digital India created using HTML, CSS &amp;amp; and Bootstrap Framework.
+This is a responsive website on the topic Digital India created using HTML, CSS and Bootstrap Framework.
+You can see this live here: https://thepranaygupta.github.io/Digital-India/

 ## Desktop-Screenshots
 ![screenshot](screenshots/1.png)